pflanze/cj50/doc-output/cj50/basic-util.h.md

 WARN_(msg, ...)
 ```

-Print a warning to standard error. `msg` is a format string, the
+Print a warning to standard error. `msg` is a format cstr, the
 values to embed are expected afterwards.

 ## DIE